opendatamesh-initiative/odm-specification-dpdescriptor/docs/site/quickstart/interface.md

 ### Fields
 An [Expectations Object](../resources/specifications/last.md#expectations-object) is composed of the following fields:

-- `audience` ([Specification Extension Point](../resources/specifications/last.md#specificationExtensionPoint)): This is the audience of consumers for whom the port has been designed.
-An audience description and a pointer to external documentation can be provided.
-Moreover, other fields with **"x-" prefix** can be added to provide further informations as needed (ex. `x-includes`, `x-exclude`, etc...).
+- `audience` ([Standard Definition Object](../resources/specifications/last.md#standardDefinitionObject)): This is the audience of consumers for whom the port has been designed.
-    - `description` (**string**): This is a general description of the target service audience.
-	- `externalDocs` ([External Resource Object](../resources/specifications/last.md#externalResourceObject)): This is a pointer to external documentation that describe in more detail the target service audience
-- `usage` ([Specification Extension Point](../resources/specifications/last.md#specificationExtensionPoint)): These are the usage patterns for which the port has been designed.
-A usage patterns description and a pointer to external documentation can be provided.
-Moreover, other fields with **"x-" prefix** can be added to provide further information as needed (ex. `x-filterOn`, `x-forbiddenOperations`, etc...).
+- `usage` ([Standard Definition Object](../resources/specifications/last.md#standardDefinitionObject)): These are the usage patterns for which the port has been designed.
-    - `description` (**string**): This is a general description of the intended usage patterns.
-	- `externalDocs` ([External Resource Object](../resources/specifications/last.md#externalResourceObject)): This is a pointer to external documentation that describe in more details the intended usage patterns.

 The [Expectations Object](../resources/specifications/last.md#expectations-object) can be extended with other fields with **"x**-" prefix** as needed.